-Last week I spent my time attending the International Cryptographic Module Conference outside of Washington D.C.
+Last week, Fornetix attended the International Cryptographic Module Conference outside of Washington D.C.
 A recurring topic of interest to those in attendance was FIPS 140-2.
-There were a lot of questions around the topic, so I thought it beneficial to explain the basics of FIPS 140-2 certifications.
+There were a lot of questions around the topic, so we thought it beneficial to explain the basics of FIPS 140-2 certifications.

 So, what is FIPS 140-2?